pitivi/pitivi/docs/HACKING.md

     git clone git://anongit.freedesktop.org/gstreamer/gst-editing-services
 ```

-Then you can just hack on it, run `autogen` to run `./autogen.sh` with the right arguments for the xdg-app sandbox,
+Then you can just hack on it, run `autogen` to run `./autogen.sh` with the right arguments for the flatpak sandbox,
 and run `make install` to install your changes inside the sandbox (your changes won’t be taken into accout
 without installing).